quatrope/ProperImage/docs/source/index.rst

    :maxdepth: 2
    :caption: Contents:

-Subtracting a reference image of the "static" sky from a science image for transient detection and flux measurement is one of the most fundamental techniques in time domain astronomy.
+Subtracting a reference image of the "static" sky from a new image for transient detection and flux measurement is one of the most fundamental techniques in time domain astronomy.
-But due to varying seeing conditions between the reference image and the science image, the process becomes non-trivial and it requires the adjustment for different `point-spread functions (PSF) <https://en.wikipedia.org/wiki/Point_spread_function>`_ across the two frames.
+But due to varying seeing conditions between the reference image and the new image, the process becomes non-trivial and it requires the adjustment for different `point-spread functions (PSF) <https://en.wikipedia.org/wiki/Point_spread_function>`_ across the two frames.